IanLondon/plot-bot/notes.md

 ## **^^^No, just do all the functions in order.
 You don't need to return anything at the end!**

-* As soon as you have a parsed SVG array, **check for unsupported commands** and stop with an explicit error if the command isn't supported
+* ~~As soon as you have a parsed SVG array, **check for unsupported commands** and stop with an explicit error if the command isn't supported~~

-* A function should evaluate an SVG and **determine the bounding box before trying to draw it**.
-With beziers in the mix, calculating the bounding box is non-trivial -- but you can **convert it to a series of points** before drawing it with the functions you already have!
+* ~~A function should evaluate an SVG and **determine the bounding box before trying to draw it**.
+With beziers in the mix, calculating the bounding box is non-trivial -- but you can **convert it to a series of points** before drawing it with the functions you already have!~~

+## SVG IMPORTS WORK!
+What's next?

+* Convert relative paths to absolute (there's gotta be a library)

+* What SVG path commands am I missing?

+* Implement GUI to change the app_settings (currently)

+* Quick preview (without moving the bot, without slowly tracing - use the <canvas>'s build-in SVG stuff?)